vemonet/libre-chat/docs/use-pip.md

 ## 🐍 Use in python scripts

-Or you can use this package in python scripts:
+Alternatively, you can use this package in python scripts:

 ```python title="main.py"
 import logging